 I used David’s materials when I worked with Nancy in 1994 and this modality has become my favorite to this day.(https://clintmatheny.com/nancy-healing-sexual-abuse/

 I have found working with the “child within” or their metaphors to be the most transformative therapy model in existence today.
 It is possible in one session for clients to heal a negative emotion that for them in the past was intractable – even with medications.

 It wasn’t until 1999 did David’s “Clean Language“ got the attention it deserved and it happened in the UK.
 David’s untimely death occurred in 2008.

-I hope within the next fifty years “Clean Language Therapy” becomes the most used model in mainstream Psychotherapy.
+It is my hope that within the next fifty years “Clean Language” Therapy will become the most used model in mainstream psychotherapy.

 The accepted methods of treating trauma 30 years ago were to encourage clients to ‘desensitise’ by talking through their experiences; David, however, noticed that this often re-traumatised patients and instead listened to them describe their symptoms spontaneously in metaphor, for instance ‘it feels like a ton of bricks’, and found that exploring these metaphors alleviated their disorders.

 To encourage this process, he repeated patients’ own exact words back to them and developed a series of simple questions which would carry the least possible influence from the therapist.
 Because this honoured the patient’s experience, ideas and values without contaminating them with those of the therapist, he named this technique “Clean Language”.

 The fundamental principles of Clean Language are quite simple:

 - Listen attentively.

 - Keep your opinions and advice to yourself as far as possible.